Leila review: A compelling portrait of dystopia

 In the land of Aryavarta, there live the haves (manicured and gated enclaves, high walls, guards and dogs), and the have-nots (filthy slums, water tankers and poverty).
 The only currency that can save you is your purity quotient: the pure will survive and thrive, the ‘doosh’ or the ‘dooshit’ will be forever servile, and the ‘mishrit’ (mixed-blood) will be obliterated.

-Based on Prayag Akbar’s harrowing novel Leila, the new Netflix series, which has begun streaming Friday, serves up a chilling portrait of dystopia which is at once compelling and repelling.
+Based on Prayaag Akbar’s harrowing novel Leila, the new Netflix series, which has begun streaming Friday, serves up a chilling portrait of dystopia which is at once compelling and repelling.

 The series makes some sweeping departures from the book.
 Some work; the others are not as effective.
 The book is slower, more ruminative, more affecting; it covers a longer span.
 The six episodes in Season One build up to a pacy dark near-thriller feel.